Dowry Death Case: Police Seek Cancellation Of Ex-Judge's Bail

-Madhya Pradesh police are pushing for the cancellation of ex-judge Giribala Singh's bail in the dowry death case of her daughter-in-law, Twisha Sharma, as investigations continue.
+Madhya Pradesh police are seeking the cancellation of ex-judge Giribala Singh's bail in a dowry death case involving her daughter-in-law, Twisha Sharma, as investigations continue.

 Key Points

-- Madhya Pradesh police issued a final notice to ex-judge Giribala Singh regarding the dowry death case of her daughter-in-law, Twisha Sharma.
+- Madhya Pradesh police issue final notice to ex-judge Giribala Singh in dowry death case.

-- The state government is investigating whether Singh can remain as chairperson of the consumer court.

-- Police are seeking cancellation of Singh's anticipatory bail due to non-cooperation with the investigation.

-- Police are searching for Twisha's husband, Samarth Singh, who is absconding, and have announced a reward for information leading to his arrest.
+- Police search for absconding husband Samarth Singh, offering a reward for information.

+- FIR filed against Samarth Singh and Giribala Singh under Dowry Prohibition Act.

-Madhya Pradesh police has issued the third and final notice for recording of statement to ex-judge Giribala Singh, who has been booked in connection with the death of her daughter-in-law Twisha Sharma allegedly due to harassment for dowry, an official said on Thursday.
+The Madhya Pradesh police have issued the third and final notice for recording of statement to ex-judge Giribala Singh, who has been booked in connection with the death of her daughter-in-law Twisha Sharma allegedly due to dowry harassment, an official said.

-The Madhya Pradesh government has also initiated a probe to decide whether Singh, who has got anticipatory bail in the case, can continue as chairperson of the consumer court, an official circular informed.
+The Madhya Pradesh government has also initiated a probe to decide whether Singh, who has got anticipatory bail in the case, can continue as chairperson of the consumer court, an official circular said.

 "The third and last notice has been issued to her (for recording of statement).
-If If she does not cooperate, we will move the sessions court seeking cancellation of her bail," Bhopal Commissioner of Police Sanjay Kumar told PTI over phone.
+If she does not cooperate, we will move the sessions court seeking cancellation of her bail," Bhopal Commissioner of Police Sanjay Kumar told PTI over the phone on Thursday.

 Police sources said the notice asking her to record her statement in the case was served through post and WhatsApp.

-Sources said on the previous two occasions that notices were served, she was not found at her residence.
+They said that on the previous two occasions that notices were served, she was not found at her residence.

-Women and children are not called to the court for recording statements, which is done at home, they pointed out.
+Women and children are not called to the court for statement recording, which is done at home, they said.

 Meanwhile, Twisha Sharma's family lawyer Ankur Pandey told PTI that a petition had been filed before the principal bench of the Madhya Pradesh High Court in Jabalpur challenging the anticipatory bail granted to Giribala Singh.